wangwenx190/build-scripts/README.md

 Windows 10 + MSVC 2017 + Qt 5.11.0

-(Theoretically, this batch script supports Qt 5.7.x and newer)
+(Theoretically, this batch script only supports Qt 5.7.x and newer)

 ## win-deploy-qt.bat